rajatmnnit/csx415-project/photographer_classifier/deploy/README.md

   "U006","PHOTOGRAPHER"
   ```

-7.    **Overriding Model** - You can also override the default model at the runtime by providing the --model-id option.
+8.    **Overriding Model** - You can also override the default model at the runtime by providing the --model-id option.
 This can be very useful for running A/B tests using two fifferent kind of models.
 Example:

   ```
-  rajatjs-MacBook-Pro:photographer_classifier rajatj$ app/photographer_classifier.R -i tests/data/test_data_A.csv
+  $ app/photographer_classifier.R -i tests/data/test_data_A.csv
   [1] "Output:"
   "member_guid" "class"
   "U001" "OTHER"
   "U003" "OTHER"
   "U005" "OTHER"

-  rajatjs-MacBook-Pro:photographer_classifier rajatj$ app/photographer_classifier.R -i tests/data/test_data_B.csv --model-id=rf
+  $ app/photographer_classifier.R -i tests/data/test_data_B.csv --model-id=rf
   [1] "Output:"
   "member_guid" "class"
   "U002" "OTHER"